cvmfs/cvmfsexec/README.md

 On kernels >= 4.18 (for example RHEL8) or >= 3.10.0-1127 (for example on
 RHEL7.8) the operation changes to do fuse mounts only inside of unprivileged user namespaces, which always completely cleans up mounts even with kill -9.
-This also uses a pid namespace to ensure that all fuse processes are always cleaned up when the command exits.
+This also normally uses a pid namespace to ensure that all fuse processes are always cleaned up when the command exits (the exception is when running under docker and kubernetes default configurations that "mask" /proc).

 $CVMFSMOUNT/$CVMFSUMOUNT still send a request to a parent process to mount/umount but it's not the original process, it's an intermediate